-This course aims to introduce theory and methods used in mathematical modelling.
-Topics covered in the course include: population modelling, local minima and maxima of functions, Fourier series and integral transforms.
+This course aims to introduce aspects of the theory and methods used in mathematical modelling.
+Topics covered in the course include: dynamical systems and integral transforms.
 It is an essential course for intending honours students.
 The emphasis is on methods and applications.

 2 x lectures per week.
 Fortnightly tutorials.